Fluctuations and first-passage properties of systems of Brownian particles with reset: First passage time to a distant target

 Our upper bound on $\average{T}$ assumes, both for model B and for the Brownian bees model, a breakaway, or evaporation, scenario.
 In this scenario, a single particle breaks away from the rest of particles to make an unusually large excursion and reach the target before being reset (to the origin in model B, or to the location of one of the other particles in the Brownian bees model).
 Typically, particles which start close to $x=\ell_0$, have the highest chance of reaching the target before being reset.
 Still most of their attempts to reach the target fail because of the reset.
 After a resetting event, a different particle, also from a close vicinity of $x=\ell_0$, breaks away and attempts to reach the target, etc. The upper bound is obtained when we restrict the ensemble to such particles.
 Thus we arrive at an effective \emph{single-particle} process where the effective particle is reset with rate $N r$ to the point $x=\ell_0$.
 The bound is then given by Eq.~\eqref{FPT_single} with $r$ replaced by $N r$ and $L$ replaced by $L - \ell_0$, resulting in

 where we dropped the term $-1$ inside the square brackets of Eq.~\eqref{FPT_single} to avoid excess of accuracy.
 Crucially, $\average{T}$ as described by Eq.~(\ref{FPT_swarm}) scales exponentially with $\sqrt{N}$, rather than with $N$.
-Therefore, the single-particle evaporation scenario is exponentially more efficient than any macroscopic scenario which involves an effective number of particles that scales as $N$.
+Therefore, the single-particle evaporation scenario is exponentially more efficient than any macroscopic scenario which involves ${\cal O}(N)$ effective number of particles.

 We must demand for self-consistency that the MFPT in Eq.~(\ref{FPT_swarm}) be much longer than the relaxation time to the NESS, that is $\average{T} \gg 1/r$.
 Going back to the units where $r=D=1$, this strong inequality yields $L-\ell_0 \gg \ln N/\sqrt{N}$.
 For both model B and the Brownian bees, this condition coincides, up to a power of $\ln N$, with the condition that $L-\ell_0$ is much larger than the standard deviation of the system radius $\ell(t)$, see Eq.~(\ref{varell_cutoff}).